.

 Grammar, Linguistics:.an

-item not inflected item that
+item not inflected; an item

-in some systems of grammatical analysis, any short function word, including
+analysis, any short function word, including

 articles,